nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/evkmcimx7ulp/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for EVK-MCIMX7ULP
+# Getting Started with Package

 ```{tocTree}